 Having denser neural connections across the brain means that parrots have a better:

-- Color vision (they can see ultraviolet, which is naked to the human eye)
+Parrots can see ultraviolet, which is naked to the human eye.

 General Connection vs. Specific Connection

 However, the number of neurons humans have gives humans an advantage over parrots.

 We may not have many small neural circuits connecting two sections of our brains.
 However, we have a complex connection that unites the entirety of our brains, which is why humans are smarter than parrots.

 Aside from brain structure, we can class ourselves as being more intelligent than parrots in certain ways:

 The mirror test shows that self-awareness is a good benchmark for animal intelligence.
 The brain structure of parrots is similar to human toddlers (less than 18 months old).